Alex-Wauters/advent-go-2016/day 05/README.md

 Day 5: How About a Nice Game of Chess?

 ## How To Run
-The `dist` directory contains the windows and linux (x86 and x64) binaries.
+The `dist` directory contains the windows and linux binaries.
 Use the following command line arguments:

 `chess -input yourinput -part 1`